nilearn/nilearn/CONTRIBUTING.rst

 =============

 We welcome pull requests from all community members.
-You can find our recommended process for opening a pull request in the `scikit-learn guide to contributing code
+We follow the same conventions as scikit-learn.
+You can find the recommended process to submit code in the `scikit-learn guide to contributing code
 <https://scikit-learn.org/stable/developers/contributing.html#contributing-code>`_.